Foard County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can still get your car back, but you'll need someone else to do it.
+If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.
+Here's what to do:

 - They need: